ufo5260987423/scheme-langserver/README.md

 ./run path-to-logfile
 ```
 #### TODO: for Windows
+The `run` file is also executable for windows WSL environment, and I'm waiting for [Chez Scheme 10](https://github.com/cisco/ChezScheme/wiki/Announcements).
+As their announcement, they will merge the racket implemented [Chez Scheme](https://cisco.github.io/ChezScheme/) into main branch.
+And in [this page](https://github.com/racket/ChezScheme/blob/master/BUILDING) it seems that the racket implementation has solved the multi-thread problem.

 ### Manual Installation for [LunarVim](https://www.lunarvim.org/)
 In the near future, I will pull request to [mason.nvim](https://github.com/williamboman/mason.nvim) and [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim).
 In that case, you will be able to get this implementation automatically with [LunarVim](https://www.lunarvim.org/).